ipalaus/buffer-php-sdk/README.md

 **Note**: updating multiple schedules seems to be broken in the Buffer API.
 I'll email them and try to fix the issue.
 For now, you can only update one schedule.

 ## Updates

+An update represents a single post to a single social media account.
+An update can also include media attachments such as pictures and links.

 ### Get a update